pzim-devdata/tahoma/README.md

-By doing this, instead of taping `python3 '/place/of/the/folder/tahoma/tahoma.py open shuter kitchen'`,
+By doing this, instead of taping `python3 '/place/of/the/folder/tahoma/tahoma.py open shutter kitchen'`,

- you will be able to directly tape in the terminal : `tahoma open shuter kitchen`.
+ you will be able to directly tape in the terminal : `tahoma open shutter kitchen`.

-Then execute tahoma just like this : `tahoma arm alarm garden open shuter kitchen close shuter room6 confort heater dining off plug office` and that's all !
+Then execute tahoma just like this : `tahoma arm alarm garden open shutter kitchen close shutter room6 confort heater dining off plug office` and that's all !